kdbaustert/url_shortener/README.md

 ##API Reference

-Use postman do a get request to localhost:3000/api/v1/url and you will get the short url back
+Use postman do a POST request to localhost:3000/api/v1/url and you will get the short url back

 ```
 long url: http://www.HkKNCJH9l.com